mohsenasadi501/DataStructureAlgorithm/README.md

 ![graphtimecomplexityWorse.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/graphtimecomplexityWorse.png)

-As you can see in the above images if you have a dense graph both approaches take the same amount of space and the time complexity of the Matrix is better, so if we dealing with a dense graph is better to implement with Matrix but in reality, **Adjancency List**** is better than Matrix One.
+As you can see in the above images if you have a dense graph both approaches take the same amount of space and the time complexity of the Matrix is better, so if we dealing with a dense graph is better to implement with Matrix but in reality, **Adjancency List** is better than Matrix One.

 # 3: Algorithms

-In the first part of this document you would Learn:
+In this part of the document you will learn:

 1. **[Sorting](#Sorting)**